Weston, Bath

-Weston is a suburb and electoral ward of Bath in Bath and North East Somerset, South West England, located in the northwest of the city.
+Weston is a suburb and electoral ward of Bath in Bath and North East Somerset, Somerset, England, located in the northwest of the city.
 Originally a separate village, Weston has become part of Bath as the city has grown, first through the development of Lower Weston in Victorian times and then by the incorporation of the village into the city, with the siting of much local authority housing there in the period after World War II.

 The ward includes Upper Weston, Weston village, Weston Park and the lower slopes of Primrose Hill.
 The area known as Lower Weston, south of Weston Road, is within Newbridge ward.